SparkMilkway/ORiginal-Fashion-Raffle/readme.md

 ![Bridging](https://github.com/onespark123/ORiginal-Fashion-Raffle/blob/master/ScreenShots/Bridging.jpg)

 6. If there is some error in the bundle name, please change the bundle name to a unique name other than the original one, anything is fine.
-7. If you want to view the Firebase database please contact the team and I'll grant you a viewer account.
-Or contact the team if you have any questions.
+7. If you want to view the Firebase database please contact the team and we'll grant you a viewer account or cantact if you have any questions.

 (Our Firebase database address goes https://originalfashionraffle.firebaseio.com/)

+# Thank you and have fun with the simulation!